-Different types of Investigations
+Different Types of Digital Forensic Investigations

-There are two main types of investigations:-
+There are mainly two types of investigations:

-2. Collection: All the digital devices, which are potential sources of evidence are removed from the crime scene and properly collected.
+2. Collection: All the digital devices, which are potential sources of evidence are removed and properly collected from the crime scene.
 Collection of all the digital devices, in its true form, is ensured to maintain authenticity.

-The data collection can be further divide into four main types:
+The data collection can be further divided into four main types:

 3. Preservation: Preservation is an important step as it is necessary to preserve the place where the crime occurred.
 It is also important to preserve all the Electronically Stored Information (ESI) which could be obtained from the crime scene.

 5. Reporting: This is the final step carried out during the investigation process.
 Reports are way of presenting all the facts and events linked with the crime in a systematic manner.
-These reports are then presented in the court of law as a source of evidence to solve the crime.
+These reports are then presented in the court of law as the source of evidence to solve the crime.